 When the Cy-Fair church began, churches of Christ across the United States were embroiled in controversy over whether the church was authorized to use its funds to support human institutions such as colleges, orphanages, and hospitals.
 These controversies extended to whether or not one congregation could scripturally set itself up as a “sponsoring church”, overseeing the funds of several congregations in joint evangelistic work, such as the very popular “Herald of Truth” television program sponsored by the Fifth and Highland church in Abilene at the time.
 When Cy-Fair began, some churches of Christ were adding kitchens and dining halls to their facilities.
 The brethren studied these questions carefully, and even without elders, determined to stand for the truth in these and other related matters.
 They insisted on Bible authority for their teaching and practice.
 Of course, much pressure was applied to the new church to conform to the mainstream.
 Some members came and went during this period, but no open division of the church occurred because of these issues.
 That was not true in most other congregations in the 1960s.
 Significantly, the Cy-Fair church did not begin as a result of a division.
 The initial members came from other faithful congregations at the time.
 Still, it would have been easy for them to follow the popular trend of the day and accept the church support of human institutions, the social gospel, and the sponsoring church arrangement.
 To their credit, they did not do so.
 The church at Cy-Fair has been opposed to these innovations through the years, but we have also been a very active church in doing God’s work in God’s way.

 In the years since relocating our meeting place to 14330 Cypress-North Houston Road, the church has continued to grow both numerically and spiritually.
 Given the nature of working and living in the greater Houston area, there is a considerable amount of turnover each year in the membership of the church.
 As a suburban church, most of our young people are able to find work in the area and remain with us as they become independent adults.
 The church is composed of a large variety of Christians from all walks of life.
 The Cy-Fair congregation is a perfect demonstration of the diversity of the kingdom of God at large, with many races and nationalities represented in its membership.
 Our members literally travel across the world due to their employment in the petro-chemical industry and related businesses.
 This gives the church both an international composition and an awareness of the need to “go into all the world” with the Gospel (Matt.
 28:18-20).
-Cy-Fair supports evangelists in Europe, Asia, Africa, and North, Central and South America.
+Cy-Fair supports evangelists in Europe, Asia, Africa, the Philippine islands, and North, Central, and South America.
 Locally, we are blessed with a steady flow of visitors to our assemblies and classes, providing us many opportunities to evangelize at home as well.
-As of December 2014, our church directory contains the names of 289 souls, the largest number ever listed in a Directory in our history.
-Presently, two elders, ten deacons, and two preachers serve the church.
+Presently, three elders, eleven deacons, and one evangelist serves the church.